MusadiqPasha/Spotify-DBMS/README.md

 - Enable user profile customization.
 - Add analytics for popular searches.
 - Include audio file storage and playback features.

-Feel free to edit it according to your preferences or specific project needs!
+- Feel free to edit it according to your preferences or specific project needs!

+## License
+**This project is licensed under the MIT License - see the LICENSE file for details.**
+## Just follow me and Star ⭐ my repository
+## Thank You!!